-The Individual Travel Research Program supports mathematicians from developing countries to travel to an internationally known mathematical center of excellence (worldwide) for collaborative research (minimum stay of four weeks).
-The grant is intended to cover travel costs of the grantees for up to 2,500 EURO while host institutions are generally responsible for covering the local living expenses.
+The Individual Travel Research Program supports mathematicians from developing countries to travel to a mathematical institution (worldwide) for collaborative research (minimum stay of four weeks).
+The reaserch visit has to be tied to a specific research project/plan and a collaborating institute.

 If your application is not completed by the deadline, it cannot be considered for evaluation.
 Please send your application at least two weeks in advance so it can be checked.

 Applications must include the following information:

 1. The amount that is awarded usually ranges between 3,500 - 5,000 EUR.